vahacker2/MBEE/README.md

 MBEE forces 128char passwords on the passwords used to encrypt a file.
 The only password the user enters is to unlock the mbee_keystore.

-Installation:
-Download mbee.c source file
-make mbee source file name
-copy mbee into one of your paths

 08/2018
 Development continues of the engine.